Academic Career and Research Areas

 - Wilhelm Klemm Prize of the German Chemical Society (1995)

-- Max Planck Research Prize of the Alexander von Humboldt Foundation (1991)
+- Max Planck Research Award of the Humboldt Foundation (1991)

 Herrmann WA: “N-heterocyclic carbenes: a new concept in organometallic catalysis”.
 Angew.
 Chem.
 Int.
 Ed.
 Engl.
 2002; 41(8): 1290-1309.Abstract